-I can’t believe I have devised a meal planner, it sounds a bit sad and rather regimented, but I was getting totally fed up with being poorly prepared and spending way too much time at the supermarket checkout.
+So I devised a meal planner, it sounds a bit sad and rather regimented, but I was getting totally fed up with being poorly prepared and spending way too much time at the supermarket checkout.

 I took an hour out and devised a planner for August.
-I tried to keep it fairly healthy and varied, but there were some meals, which were more of a ‘treat’ included, some favourites that cropped up a couple of times within the month, and leftovers also featured.
+I tried to keep it fairly healthy and varied, but some ‘treat’ meals were included.
+Also some favourites cropped up a couple of times within the month; leftovers also featured.
 I kept the weekends free in the name of spontaneity!
 It worked really well so I created one for this month.

 September’s meal planner: